 Bipartisanship Still Breathing: Finding Common Ground through a Restorative Approach to Justice

-Heather Rice-Minus serves as vice president of government affairs at Prison Fellowship, the nation's largest Christian nonprofit serving prisoners, former prisoners, and their families.
+Heather Rice-Minus serves as Vice President of Government Affairs & Church Mobilization at Prison Fellowship, the nation's largest Christian nonprofit serving prisoners, former prisoners, and their families.
 She is a powerful, knowledgeable voice articulating the case for restorative criminal justice solutions.

 As leader of Prison Fellowship's policy staff, Rice-Minus directs lobbying, research, and legislative campaigns on pivotal criminal justice issues at the state and federal levels.
 She also spearheads its efforts to build coalitions with advocacy groups, think tanks, faith-based organizations, and other key stakeholders in Washington, D.C.

 Rice-Minus has contributed to stories about criminal justice reform in outlets including Slate, CBN News, PBS' Religion & Ethics Newsweekly, and WORLD magazine.
 She is the co-author of Prison Fellowship's Bible study curriculum, "Outrageous Justice."
 A valued shaper of the criminal justice reform debate because of her wide-ranging policy expertise, Rice-Minus is also personally vested in justice reform as someone who has both been a victim of crime and walked alongside a family member during his incarceration.

 A native of Virginia, Rice-Minus resides in Washington, D.C., with her husband and daughter.
 Prior to her tenure at Prison Fellowship, she managed advocacy efforts on behalf of the National Religious Campaign Against Torture.
 She is a graduate of George Mason University’s Antonin Scalia Law School and Colorado State University.
 She is a member of the Virginia State Bar.